Actindo-AG/Documentation/POS/Integration/07a_ManageProductOptions.md

 #### Procedure

-1. In the *DataHub* module under *Data model > Attributes*, create the additional attributes you require.
-For detailed information, see [Manage an attribute](../../DataHub/Integration/01_ManageAttributes.md) in the *DataHub* documentation.
+1. In the *PIM* module under *Settings > Attributes*, create the additional attributes you require.
+For detailed information, see [Create an attribute](../../PIM/Integration/01_ManageAttributes.md#create-an-attribute) in the *PIM* documentation.
     - Use a key that starts with **pim_** to indicate that the attributes are product-related.
     - Assign the *String* data type to the attributes.